wp-plugins/easy-testimonials/readme.txt

 4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.5 =
+* New Pro Feature: Submit Testimonials from the front end!

 = 1.4.5 =
 * Fix: only output testimonial titles in the widget if the option is checked.